Preparing for Your Surgery

 - Do not use lotions, powders, or perfumes after showering.

-- What risks are involved with my total joint surgery?
+- What risks are involved with my surgery?

-Major risks include, but are not limited to, infection, blood clot formation in the leg (DVT), chronic pain, stiffness, pulmonary embolus, injury to surrounding ligament, nerve, or blood vessels, and the need for possible further surgery.
+Major risks include, but are not limited to, infection, blood clot formation (DVT), chronic pain, stiffness, pulmonary embolus, injury to surrounding ligament, nerve, or blood vessels, and the need for possible further surgery.

 - What can be done to reduce my risks?